czivar/ruru/analytics/README.md

 ## Data dependency - setting up sqlite database for ASN lookups

 Download an ASN database in a .csv format from this site (it is free): http://lite.ip2location.com/database/ip-asn (you will need to register).
 After downloading, you need to import this csv file to the asn.db database.
-I have prepared a script for you to do this - you can find it in importcsv.sql
+I have prepared a script for you to do this - you can find it in importcsv_asn.sql

     cd data
     sqlite asn.db
+    run the contents of importcsv_asn.sql here

+## Data dependency - setting up sqlite database for proxied IPs

+Download the Proxy database in a .csv format from this site (it is free): http://lite.ip2location.com/database/px4-ip-proxytype-country-region-city-isp (you will need to register).
+After downloading, you need to import this csv file to the proxy.db database.
+I have prepared a script for you to do this - you can find it in importcsv_proxy.sql

+    cd data
+    sqlite proxy.db
-    run the contents of importcsv.sql here
+    run the contents of importcsv_proxy.sql here

 ## Data dependency - getting the IP2Location database